 Welcome to the Valley of Steel.
-Based in the Monongahela River valley (aka “Mon Valley”), approximately 30 miles south of Pittsburgh, Pennsylvania, this website was founded in the fall of 2011 as an outlet for a personal journey into the world of music.
+Based in the Youghiogheny River valley just outside Pittsburgh, Pennsylvania (USA), this website was founded in the fall of 2011 as an outlet for a personal journey into the world of music.

-Primarily, that means the world of metal and other heavy music, as the site is owned and operated by a thirty-something-year-old who grew up with the thrash of the late 1980s and the grunge/sludge metal of the early 90s.
-Having grown disillusioned with the mainstream metal styles that emerged throughout the mid-to-late 90s (nu-metal) and the decade-plus that followed (NWOAHM, metalcore, deathcore), a brief immersion into the universe black metal, death metal, grindcore, and post-metal during the Napster years was followed by a lengthy period of dormancy — until discovering that metal music blogs existed.
+Primarily, that means the world of metal and other heavy music: the owner/operator of this site grew up with the thrash of the late 1980s and the grunge/sludge metal of the early 90s.
+A lengthy period of growing disillusionment with the mainstream metal styles that emerged throughout the mid-to-late 90s (nu-metal) and the decade-plus that followed (NWOAHM, metalcore, deathcore) was punctuated by an immersion into the universes of black metal, death metal, grindcore, and post-metal during the Napster era, but then that passion was rekindled with a particular fervidity upon discovering that metal music blogs existed in the late 2000s.

-Avidly reading No Clean Singing, That’s How Kids Die, Angry Metal Guy, Mead Meat Metal, Heavy Blog is Heavy, and the now-defunct Death Metal Baboon, Number of the Blog, and That Devil Music, I discovered so much amazing listening material that I never would have been aware of otherwise.
+On sites like No Clean Singing, Angry Metal Guy, Heavy Blog is Heavy, and the now-defunct Death Metal Baboon, Number of the Blog, and That Devil Music (among others), I discovered so much amazing listening material that I never would have been aware of otherwise.
 Some independent personal research and exploration around the same time led me to discover how much more exists out there: limitless amounts, really.

 * * * * * * *

 In an ideal world, there would be new posts published here every day, and every single thing I hear I would share with you.
 Naturally, a few logistical problems prevent this.
-Primarily, time: I keep myself busy with a boring office job during the week, and part of each weekend is spent in my basement woodshop producing blank signs for my wife to use in her own business.
-I am constantly listening to music during both of those pursuits (as well as most other things I do), but they do not allow a ton of time for writing.
+Primarily, time: for example, I keep myself busy with a boring office job during the week.
+I am usually listening to music during this time (as well as during most other things I do), but it does not allow a ton of time for writing.